carr324/R-JEPLMC2017/README.md

 Access the full version of the paper here: https://evanwalkercarr.weebly.com/uploads/3/2/3/1/32319711/vogel_carr_davis___winkielman__2017__-_jeplmc.pdf

 The uploaded files include examples for how we generated some of the figures, along with starter code for some of the GCM memory modeling.
-For more details and/or final versions of the code, email carr324@gmail.com.
+For more details and/or final versions of the code, email Evan Carr at carr324@gmail.com.